Girls wrestling recap.

-Sophomore and first year wrestler Evelyn Delagado admits, “The first week was hard, I didn’t know anyone.
+Sophomore and first year wrestler Evelyn Delagado admit, “The first week was hard, I didn’t know anyone.
 When I wrestled a real match for the first time, I was disqualified for an illegal move called a full Nelson.
-I continued to learn from my mistakes with a team that is awesome.”
+I continued to learn from my mistakes with a team that is impressive.”

 The Week of Oswego East: